An electrical engineering perspective on naturality in computational physics: The path to discrete: Finite element method

-Whitney forms are \emph{flat forms} arising from one-to-one correspondence with flat norm completed cochain spaces \citep{Whitney}.
-The exterior derivative of a flat form is flat but the Hodge star of a flat form is not: This is a fundamental restriction in discretization of metric-dependent constitutive laws of continuum physics utilizing Whitney forms.
+\begin{myremark} Whitney forms are \emph{flat forms} arising from one-to-one correspondence with flat norm completed cochain spaces \citep{Whitney}.
+The exterior derivative of a flat form is flat but the Hodge star of a flat form is not: This is a fundamental consequence of discretization of metric-dependent constitutive laws of continuum physics utilizing Whitney forms.
 As a concise introduction to such problematics, we refer the reader to \citep{KangasAssessment}.
-For further considerations on flat and \emph{sharp} norm topologies and developments on the associated problematics, see Jenny Harrison's works such as \citep{Harrison}, \citep{Harrison2012}.
-Nonetheless, Whitney forms with the Galerkin-Hodge inner product and finite element error analysis combine into a canonical procedure for discretizing inner product dependent properties of continuum in a geometrically compatible manner while keeping track of convergence properties with refinements of the simplicial complex.
-The properties of Whitney forms bring the essentially geometric nature of such a FEM procedure to the forefront \citep{KettunenTrevisan}.
+For further considerations on flat and \emph{sharp} norm topologies and developments on the associated problematics, see Jenny Harrison's works such as \citep{Harrison}, \citep{Harrison2012}. \end{myremark}